KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

 efficiently apply their expertise.
 They can specify the runtime best practices, policies, and conventions of their organization to workloads as they are created on the platform.

-The power of this component becomes evident when the conventions of an organization are applied consistently, at scale, and without hindering the velocity of application developers.
+You can see the power of this component when the conventions of an organization are applied consistently, at scale, without slowing down application developers.

 Opinions and policies vary from organization to organization.
 Cartographer Convention supports the creation of custom conventions to meet the unique operational needs and requirements of an